Transparency

 Payback American Express

 Also available free of charge, this card is specifically designed for Payback users.
-With this card, you collect Payback points directly on your purchases, which can be redeemed for rewards, vouchers, or transferred into Miles & More miles, making it a versatile Payback program for everyday spending.
-Ideal for frequent shoppers at German Payback partner stores, such as REWE, dm, and Aral.
+The Payback American Express does not participate in the American Express Membership Rewards program.
+Instead, it earns Payback points directly on eligible purchases.
+These points can be redeemed through Payback partners, vouchers, or transferred into Miles & More miles.
+It is best suited for frequent shoppers at current Payback partner stores such as EDEKA, Netto Marken-Discount, dm, and Aral.
+REWE and Penny are no longer Payback partners.

 American Express Gold Credit Card